Gravitational Wave Astronomy With TianQin: Stellar physics

 \subsection{Evolution in AGN disks}

 \contributors{Hiromichi Tagawa}

-Another environment for mergers among stellar-mass BH are active galactic nuclei (AGN) disks~\cite{Bartos2017,Stone17,McKernan17}.
+Another environment for mergers among stellar-mass BH are AGN disks~\cite{Bartos2017,Stone17,McKernan17}.
 In an AGN disk, compact objects (COs) including stellar-mass BHs are embedded through capture via dynamical interactions between the nuclear star cluster and the AGN disk~\cite{Toyouchi2020,LiXinyu2020,Generozov2023,Wang2023_capture,Vaccaro2024}.
 Additionally, in-situ star formation contributes to the presence of COs in the disk \cite{Levin2003,Goodman2004,Milosavljevic2004,Gilbaum2022,Epstein-Martin2024}.
 COs in the AGN disk migrate and are predicted to accumulate in migration traps and gap-forming regions \cite{Bellovary16,Tagawa2020,Grishin2023}.
 In these regions, they efficiently encounter other COs and form binaries through the influence of gaseous torques~\cite{LiJiaru2022,Rowan2022,DeLaurentiis2023,Rozner2023,Whitehead2023,Rowan2023,Qian2023,Whitehead_2023b_novae} and GW emission~\cite{Boekholt2023,LiJiaru2023,Tagawa2021_Eccentricity,samsing_bartos_2022}.
 The accumulation of COs in different regions of the AGN disks, such as the outer regions (gaps~\cite{Tagawa2020} or migration traps due to thermal torques~\cite{Grishin2023}) and inner regions (migration traps due to Type I migration torques~\cite{Bellovary16,Yang2019,Yang2019_spin,Peng2021,Pan2021}), respectively, leads to the hardening of binaries mainly through binary-single interactions~\cite{Tagawa2020} and gaseous torques~\cite{Secunda2020}, before GWs trigger the mergers.

 If COs frequently merge within AGN disks, it would be of great interest to observe them using space-borne GW detectors like TianQin.
-These observatories would provide valuable information about the evolution of binaries, the specific environments where the mergers occur, and the potential electromagnetic counterparts to GW signals.
+These observatories would provide valuable information about the evolution of binaries, the specific environments where the mergers occur, and the potential EM counterparts to GW signals.
+Additionally, the gas-driven migration mechanisms described here may amplify detection prospects for TianQin through multi-messenger synergies with EM counterparts (see Section~\ref{sec:IMBH_AGN} and Section~\ref{subsubsec:eimriem}).